e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

 The hard drive must have it's partitions consolidated into a single partition, as well as creating a new filesystem native to Linux for the External Hard Drive (`ext4`)

-`NOTE` If you only find a single partition such as `sda1`, and no other partitions such as `sda2`, you can simply use this command and skip to the **Configure mounting of External Hard Drive** section.
+`NOTE` If you only find a single partition such as `sda1`, and no other partitions such as `sda2`, you can simply use this command and skip to the **Configure mounting of External Hard Drive** section
 ```
 sudo mkfs.ext4 /dev/sda1 -L storage
 ```